DSP

 Design digital filters by specifying specifications.
 Visualize magnitude, phase, and impulse responses for FIR and IIR types.

-Use projections onto convex sets (POCS) iterations to converge to an equiripple FIR filter with given filter tap size and spectral constraints.
+Use projections onto convex sets (POCS) iterations to converge to an equiripple FIR filter.

 2D Convolution